BraedenWorcester/S3-Cloudflare-Demo/README.md

 # Distribution/Access

 While the S3 bucket is normally inaccessible, an exception is made for Amazon's CloudFront service, which distributes the web content content globally.
 The website is accessible through https://d1qte0gvgnrpjd.cloudfront.net/ or the insecure http://d1qte0gvgnrpjd.cloudfront.net/.
-Either URL will return 'index_v2.html', the main page.
+Either URL will return 'index_v2.html', the index page.